volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### Auto

-setup routing for all existing subnets on spoke vnet.
+setup routing for all existing subnets on spoke VNet.

 ### Autogenerate